 TunnelBear has over 1000 servers in over 20 different countries.

-In addition to this, the application has a free plan that limits user to 500MB per month.
+In addition to this, the application has a free plan that limits the user to 500MB per month.

-From the details above, it now should much clearer for you as to why paid VPN is better than free VPN.
+From the details above, it now should much clearer for you as to why a paid VPN is better than a free VPN.
 With free VPN, your data may be sold to third parties, you might have a very limited usage or some of the main VPN functions might be not included.

 Remember privacy is power and the over listed VPN applications will definitely help you achieve that.
 You can try them out and see which serves your purpose better!